zoeye859/Wide-field-Nfacet/README.md

 ## 1. Improved W-stacking method:

+Newest: now the correcting function on z-axis can be calculated more accurately - adequate interpolation of the gridding correction function with your nominated number of orders -- Sze's input

+Please refer to *Sze - New Interpolation on Z - W-stacking-improved Optimised (works for both odd and even W).ipynb*

+**Above updated on 31 December 2020**

 Please refer to *W-stacking-improved Optimised (works for both odd and even W).ipynb*

 The *W-stacking-improved Optimised* series jupyter notebooks are ready for you to try out.
 You can even exchange the gridding function as you like.